 Whilst there are plenty of beaches and coves in Agia Efimia (many of which are ideal for snorkelling), the world famous Myrtos Beach is only a short drive away.
 No visit to Kefalonia is complete without a visit to Myrtos which is probably the most photographed beach on the island.
 For visitors staying in Agia Efimia it is only a few minutes away by car.

 Myrtos Beach is renowned as one of the most beautiful beaches in the world and during 2003/2004 was awarded first prize in an international competition.
 It has also earned the Blue Flag of the E.U. for the excellent manner in which it is organised.
-During the summer months the Municipality of Pylaros provide a regular bus service to and from Myrtos Beach from Agia Efimia - the journey is interesting as it goes through a number of the smaller villages and hamlets en route to Myrtos.
-Timetables are posted outside the Tourist Information office and the bus leaves from the harbour area.
+During the summer months the Municipality of Pylaros does sometimes provide a regular bus service to and from Myrtos Beach from Agia Efimia - the journey is interesting as it goes through a number of the smaller villages and hamlets en route to Myrtos.
+If this service is running, the timetable is usually posted on the Information board at the harbour and the bus leaves from the harbour area.

 Agia Efimia is centrally placed on the island and as such makes an excellent base from where to explore further afield.
 If you hire a car to explore other areas, you will find it no more than about an hour's drive to any other point on the island you may wish to visit.